Region: Italy, Apulia

 Preparation Time: 1 hour

-3 tablespoons chopped imported black olives (about 30)
+3 tablespoons chopped imported black olives (20 to 30)

 1 cup rosé wine